dell-democenter/dell-democenter.github.io/0499/Readme.md

 ### mremoteNG
 contains pre-configured SSH and RDP sessions for almost all workloads and systems
 ### browser
-firefix "should" be used as default browser. it´s feature to pre-fill user and password fields makes really easy and fast to access the UI of all systems.
+firefox "should" be used as default browser. it´s feature to pre-fill user and password fields makes it really easy and fast to access the UI of all systems. edge **MUST** be used for windows admin center.
+### Data Studiio Client (IBM)
+nice java UI for accessing the DB2 single node instance and the oracle dataguard cluster. for those how wants to see that the a DB is alive/mounted and able to create entrys.

+## wac (windows admin center)
+the "option" to have a nice HTML5 UI for managing windows systems.
+**MUST** be access by edge, it's not working with firefox